quarkusio/quarkus-quickstarts/hibernate-orm-panache-resteasy/README.md

-# Quarkus demo: Panache and RESTEasy
+# Quarkus demo: Hibernate ORM with Panache and RESTEasy

 This is a minimal CRUD service exposing a couple of endpoints over REST, with a front-end based on Angular so you can play with it from your browser.

 While the code is surprisingly simple, under the hood this is using:
  - RESTEasy to expose the REST endpoints
- - Panache and Hibernate ORM to perform the CRUD operations on the Database
+ - Hibernate ORM with Panache to perform the CRUD operations on the Database
  - A PostgreSQL database; see below to run one via docker
  - ArC, the CDI inspired dependency injection tool with zero overhead
  - The high performance Agroal connection pool